-The Special Procedures Unit is a streamlined clinical setting that enables you to have your pain management (or pain treatment) procedure performed in a place that is not as complex as the operating room, yet is outfitted with all of the necessary safeguards.
-Located at 429 East 75th Street, The Unit offers convenient access to the advanced techniques that have made procedures, which previously required hospitalization, safe in this ambulatory setting.
-Your physician will decide if your pain treatment procedure may be performed in The Special Procedures Unit.
+The Special Procedures Unit (SPU) is a streamlined clinical setting that enables you to have your pain management or physiatry procedure performed in a place that is not as complex as the operating room, yet is outfitted with all the necessary safeguards.
+Located at 429 East 75th Street, the SPU offers convenient access to the advanced techniques that have made procedures safe in this ambulatory setting.
+Your physician will decide if your procedure may be performed in the SPU.

 Please follow the post-procedure instructions given to you.

 On the day after your procedure, a post-operative nurse will call and check up on you to see how you are feeling.
 These calls are made Monday-Saturday between the hours of 8:00 am – 7:00 pm.

 For non-clinical questions related to the day of procedure, please call: